jeanetterosario88/confessional/README.md

 ## CONTRIBUTING

 Bug reports and pull requests are welcome on GitHub at https://github.com/jeanetterosario88/confessional.git Contributors are expected to adhere to the Contributor Covenant code of conduct.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+# confessional